StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

     - **collection_interval** - The amount of time in seconds between each scan.
 Decreasing this value won't appreciably increase topology update speed.
     - **apis_to_run** - Optionally whitelist specific AWS services.
 It's not recommended to set this; instead rely on IAM permissions.
     - **log_bucket_name** - The S3 bucket that the agent should read events from.
 This value should only be set in custom implementations.
     - **tags** - Optional.
-Can be used to apply specific tags to all reported data in StackState.
+Use to apply specific tags to all reported data in StackState.

 3. [Restart the StackState Agent](/setup/agent/about-stackstate-agent.md#deployment) to apply the configuration changes.
 4. Once the Agent has restarted, wait for data to be collected from AWS and sent to StackState.